Switzerland and its lead in the number of Bitcoin ATM a lesson for Germany

 Users should be aware of fees, limits, and requirements before approaching the device.
 Lack of clarity discourages users more quickly than high commissions.

-Reasonable locations.
+Practical locations.

 Visible consumer protection.